VladGhr/VladGhr/README.md

-# Vlad — Computer Science Student
+# Hi, I'm Vlad, CS student

 Building software and understanding how it works.